Mitigating Paraphrase Attacks on Machine-Text Detectors via Paraphrase Inversion: Methods

-The inversion models are fine-tuned using the standard autoregressive language modeling objective, where the next token distribution $p_{\theta}(y_i \mid x_i, c_i)$ is maximized.
+\paragraph{Training objective} The inversion models considered in this paper are fine-tuned using the standard supervised text-to-text objective, fitting an autoregressive conditional language model $p_{\theta}(y_i \mid x_i)$ on the basis of observed pairs of texts and their paraphrases $(x_i, y_i)$.
+Our datasets are described in~\autoref{sec:datasets}.
+We parameterize all our inversion models using Mistral-7B\footnote{\texttt{ mistralai/Mistral-7B-Instruct-v0.3}}, training it with the hyper-parameters shown in~\autoref{sec:training_hyperparameters}.
 We use teacher forcing during training, conditioning on the the true observed tokens.
-For untargeted models, no additional context is provided, setting $c_i = \emptyset$.